axibase/atsd-use-cases/research/analysis/treasuries-as-assets/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/c281e549/4/#fullscreen)

-Despite such hypotheses, the nature of the global economy is such that most countries are inherently reliant on one another for import or export needs, financial support, or a number of other metrics so true financial downturn would have long-reaching global effects, as seen during the recent Great Recession where the sub-prime mortgage crisis, which began in America, ultimately resulted in a global contraction of gross domestic product (GDP).
+Despite such hypotheses, the nature of the global economy is such that most countries are inherently reliant on one another for import or export needs, financial support, or a number of other metrics.
+True financial downturn has long-reaching global effects, seen during the recent Great Recession where the sub-prime mortgage crisis, which began in America, ultimately resulted in a global contraction of gross domestic product (GDP).